Shardj/code-genie-cli/README.md

 ![image of program in use](demo.png)
 ## Installation

+### Quick

+* Clone project to local machine, run ./install.sh which just goes through the manual steps automatically

+### Manual

 * Clone project to local machine

 * Install python3 and python3-pip if not already installed

-* Create file called chatgpt_key.txt in project directory, copy and paste your OpenAI key into this file.
+* Create file called openai_key.txt in project directory, copy and paste your OpenAI key into this file.
 You get $18 free credit as a new user signing up to https://platform.openai.com/.

 * `cd` into the project directory and run `pip3 install -e .`